jfehrle/coq/doc/sphinx/language/core/records.rst

    A record type belongs to a sort which is given by :token:`sort`.
 If omitted, the default sort is Type.

-   :n:`@binder` parameters may be applied to the record as a whole to declare the *parameters* of the record.
+   A sequence of :n:`@binder` may be applied to the record as a whole to declare the *parameters* of the record.
 They may also be applied to individual fields.
    For example, :n:`{+ @binder } : @of_type` is
    equivalent to :n:`forall {+ @binder } , @of_type` and